35-Year-Old Pitcher – Colorado Rockies

 Signed two-year, $25 million extension with Rockies to keep him in Colorado through 2016.

-De La Rosa (7-4) allowed two runs on seven hits over 6.2 innings in a win over the Cardinals on Saturday, striking out four without a walk.
+De La Rosa (4-4) allowed three runs on five hits over six innings to beat the Marlins on Monday, striking out three and walking two.

 To instantly reveal our fantasy analysis of every player – including Jorge De La Rosa – simply subscribe now.